Medusas71/Sailing-In-Space/README.md

 The features of this project will include:
   * The ability to listen to the bands music
-  * The ability to purchase the bands music
   * The ability to purchase merchandise
   * The ability to learn more about the band
   * The ability to see what gigs they are playing at
-  * The ability to show my interest to attend gigs
   * The ability to contact the band
   * The ability to contact the band for a potential booking
-  * The ability to view photos and videos of the band
   * The ability to go straight to social media platforms from the website

 <a id="structure"></a>